Appraisal Date and Venue

 - Apply for an Approved Missed Appraisal if unable to complete your Appraisal as you usually would, due to long-term sick leave, timing issues with maternity leave, etc: You or your Appraisal Administrator will need to complete the Approved Missed/Postponement Request Form.
 Again, they will follow the process through to confirmation from your DB of this.

-COVID-19 means that all Appraisals are expected to be held remotely until further notice:
+COVID-19 means that all Appraisals are expected to be held remotely by default, until further notice:

-During the current pandemic, it is essential that the risk of transmitting the virus between healthcare settings is minimised.
-NHS England has asked that, for the foreseeable future, all Primary Care Appraisals should take place as 'remote' or Technology-Assisted Appraisals (TAA).
+For as long as COVID remains a risk, it is essential that the opportunities to transmit the virus between healthcare settings are minimised.
+To support this, NHS England has asked that, for the foreseeable future, all Primary Care Appraisals should take place as 'remote' or Technology-Assisted Appraisals (TAA) by default.
 Most of us are now very used to holding meetings via video-conferencing, but appraisers are being trained to set this up if you are not able to do so.
-The choice of platform is entirely up to the two of you as professionals who are fully aware of GDPR guidance regarding handling potentially personal and sensitive information.
+The choice of platform used is entirely up to the two of you, as professionals who are fully aware of GDPR guidance regarding handling potentially personal and sensitive information.
 It is vital that you are confident that you will have privacy and freedom from interruptions and access to the internet and any other resources you might need.
 There is no need to complete any additional documentation as it is assumed that you will be able to agree an appropriate date, time, and platform for your remote appraisal.

-If you are really having problems for any reason, please let us know on email@example.com and we will try to help.
+And remember, if you are having problems for any reason, please let us know on email@example.com and we will do our best to help.